gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 #### TDP extension

-To make a bitmap caching work, the Teleport Desktop Protocol (TDP) needs to be extended with two messages:
+To make bitmap caching work, the Teleport Desktop Protocol (TDP) needs to be extended with two messages:

 ##### 29 - bitmap cache store